Icon for gfsd IntelliJ IDEA

 Symflower

-Symflower is a powerful tool that combines static analysis with symbolic execution.
-Statically analyzing your code, it can automatically generate smart test templates.
+Symflower is a powerful tool that combines static analysis with symbolic execution and LLMs.
+Statically analyzing your code, it can automatically generate smart test templates with all the necessary imports, annotations, object initializations, function calls, asserts, and more.
 After generating smart test templates with a single click, all you need to do is fill in the right values to get useful unit and integration tests.

-After generating a test suite via symbolic execution, Symflower can even provide real-time code diagnostics in your IDE that work like a static analysis tool.
-Using Symflower, you can not only perform static analysis on your code inputs, but you can also adequately cover them with unit tests – all with minimal manual effort.
+Once a test suite was generated, Symflower can provide real-time code diagnostics in your IDE that work like a static analysis tool.
+Using Symflower, you can not only perform static analysis on your code inputs, but you can also adequately cover them with unit tests, all with minimal manual effort.
+Here’s an example of Symflower in action:

 The Sonar suite